-With proper training and a good first aid kit, you can save the day by removing splinters, bandaging scraped knees, or even saving a life.
+With proper training and an excellent first aid kit, you can save the day by removing splinters, bandaging scraped knees, or even saving a life.

-Even if you only go for short trips around town, keeping emergency food in your car is essential.
+Keeping emergency food in your car is essential, even if you only go on short town trips.
 If your blood sugar drops too low, your thinking may become unclear, or you risk having your head bitten off by a grumpy passenger.

-The amount of food you keep in store depends on the driving you do.
-A granola bar or two is perfect for everyday ventures, but if you plan on traveling into a remote location or for a long trip, you will want to have more food with you.
+The amount of food you keep in store depends on your driving.
+A granola bar or two is perfect for everyday ventures, but if you plan on traveling to a remote location or for a long trip, you will want more food.